 St Peter’s Parish Church is the spiritual home of the Church of Ireland community on the Antrim Road in north Belfast.
 Although we are Anglican in our worship and governance, we welcome people from all other denominations.
 We are both catholic and protestant, and so we hope to appeal to all people who are seeking to encounter and praise the Risen Christ.

-Our community exists because of a man called Jesus of Nazareth who was born in the Middle East 2000 years ago.
+Our community exists because of Jesus of Nazareth who was born in the Middle East two thousand years ago.
 We believe that he is the Son of God, and that God is most fully revealed to us through him.
 Through his miracles, teaching, and example, he enriched the lives of the people who believed in him.
 Through his victory over death and darkness, and through the outpouring of the Holy Spirit, he gives us the power and the authority to help other people just as he did.
 Therefore the purpose of St Peter’s is enable us to encounter Jesus, to learn more about him, to deepen our love for him, and to strengthen our desire to help others in his name.
 This is our greatest challenge, and it is our greatest reward.
 We warmly invite you to come to St Peter’s and worship the him with us!

 St Peter’s is located beside the Lansdowne Hotel, not far from Belfast Castle.
 Beautifully constructed using Scrabo sandstone at the very end of the 19th century , and extended in the early 1930s, the church is furnished to a very high standard.
 Consequently it has been described as “a slice of a cathedral”.
 In addition to the original fixtures and furnishings, St Peter’s now also contains several items from Belfast Castle’s former Chapel of the Resurrection, and the former St James’ Parish Church, which is located further down the Antrim Road towards the city centre.